Mon – Fri — 8:30am – 6:00pm

 Physical Therapy Customized for Your Needs

-Physical therapy is enhanced by incorporating an exceptionally thorough initial evaluation.
+Your treatment is enhanced by incorporating an exceptionally thorough initial evaluation.
 Whether you are suffering from injury, chronic pain, recovering from surgery, or getting back to the sport you love, the process starts with a careful history and physical evaluation.
 At LMRA, we are careful to look for underlying causes, past injuries, your age, and physical condition as well as your medical orders and history.
+Our two offices in Owings Mills and Catonsville are conveniently located to make your appointments easier.

 Lee Miller believes that manual techniques are a wonderful diagnostic tool as well as a tool used in recovery and rehabilitation.
 Often, we uncover underlying issues that, when addressed, may contribute to your recovery.